-Additional requirements for elementary licensure:
+Additional requirements for Elementary K - 6 Licensure:

-- 8. MATH 103 Math for Elementary School Teachers 4 credits - 9.
-An HP course with an HIST prefix 4 credits - 10.
-EDUC 306 Processes in Teaching Elementary School Science 4 credits - 11.
-EDUC 307 Literacies Across the Curriculum 4 credits - 12.
-EDUC 308 Internship in Leadership, Collaboration and Community 4 credits - 13.
-EDUC 309 Planning for Teaching and Learning 4 credits
+6.MATH 103 Math for Elementary School Teachers - 4 credits

+7. An HP or equivalent course with an HIST prefix - 4 credits/3 credits

+8.EDUC 306 Processes in Teaching Elementary School Science - 4 credits

+The following courses are available in Spring Semester only.
+Students must be accepted to the Elementary Licensure program to matriculate in the following courses, which comprise the Elementary (K-6) Clinical Internship Semester

+9.EDUC 307 Literacies Across the Curriculum - 4 credits

+10.EDUC 308 Internship in Leadership, Collaboration and Community - 4 credits

+11.EDUC 309 Planning for Teaching and Learning - 4 credits

+EDUC 307, 308 and 309 are corequisites and must be taken together during a spring semester once the candidate is admitted to the licensure program.
+Must be taken together.
 NOTE: EDUC 307, 308 and 309 are corequisites and must be taken together.
 EDUC 307, EDUC 308 and EDUC 309 are offered in the spring.
 Students in this section are required to spend two full days a week in a public elementary school classroom.

-Total credit hours required for A.B. degree with elementary licensure is 60 credits
+Currently, Total credit hours required for A.B. degree with elementary licensure is currently 60 credits.
+Credit hour requirements may change or vary depending on the EDGE requirements and schedules determined by the College.
+Additional requirements for Secondary Licensure in English: